Polymers and materials

 Polylactic acid (PLA) is a compostable thermoplastic polyester derived from renewable resources, such as corn starch.
 Large scale production is done mostly in the United States.
 There is also an international research effort underway to produce PLA from second generation (non-food) sugars.

-Senbis Polymer Innovations produces multifilament yarn from PLA, with applications as horticultural twine used in greenhouses, e.g. to bind tomato plants to their supports.
+Senbis Polymer Innovations started the production of 100% biobased and compostable PLA yarns in close collaboration with Morssinkhof Plastics.
+It is a multifilament yarn from PLA, with applications as horticultural twine used in greenhouses, e.g. to bind tomato plants to their supports.
 A major advantage of using PLA over the traditional polypropylene twine is that after harvesting, when the plant material is composted, there is no need to remove the PLA as it is compostable.

 Innofil-3D produces PLA 3D printing wire.
 Senbis Polymer Innovations offers R&D services for polymers such as PLA and produces yarns made from 100% biobased PLA.
 NHL Stenden University of Applied Sciences educates students and professionals on polymers and performs applied research on PLA.
 Both organiziations have joined forces with other local parties to develop sustainable polymer such as PLA via the initiative SPIC-Emmen (sustainable polymer innovation cluster).
 More info at www.spic-emmen.com